koyeb/sandbox-container/docs/sandbox_executor.md

 ```

 **Notes:**
-- Use this endpoint for long-running commands where you want real-time output
 - stdout and stderr are streamed line-by-line as they are produced
 - Both streams are processed concurrently
 - The connection remains open until the command completes